MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-purchase-products-sale.md

 ms.author: sgroespe

 ---
-# How to: Purchase Products for a Sale
+# How to: Purchase Items for a Sale
 From sales orders and sales invoices, you can use functions to quickly create purchase documents for missing item quantities that are required by the sale.
 You can use two different functions depending on the document type.
 |Function|Description|
 |--------|-----------|
-|**Create Purchase Orders**|From a sales order, this function creates a purchase order for each different item on the sales order lines, addressed to the items' assigned vendors.
+|**Create Purchase Orders**|From a sales order, this function creates a purchase order for each vendor of items on the sales order.
 You can edit the purchase quantity before you create the purchase orders.
 Only unavailable sales quantities are suggested.
 |**Create Purchase Invoice**|From a sales order and from a sales invoice, this function creates a purchase invoice for a selected vendor for all lines or selected lines on the sales document.
 The full sales quantity is suggested.|

+## To create one or more purchase orders from a sales order
+To create a purchase order for each unavailable item quantity on the sales order, you use the **Create Purchase Orders** function.

 **Note**: This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

-## To create one or more purchase orders from a sales order
-To create a purchase order for each unavailable item quantity on the sales order, you use the **Create Purchase Orders** function.

-**Note**.
-This function creates a purchase order for each assigned vendor of each different item on the sales order lines.
-If an item does not have a vendor assigned, you must select one before you create the purchase order.

 1. On the Home page, choose the **Ongoing Sales Orders** tile.
 2. Open a sales order that you want to purchase items for.